OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-tosca.md

 ## Custom Field

-OpsHub Integration Manager requires one special field to be defined on the entity that is being synchronized to Tosca.
-It must be set up so that OpsHub Integration Manager can track the integration status of each item:
+<code class="expression">space.vars.SITENAME</code> requires one special field to be defined on the entity that is being synchronized to Tosca.
+It must be set up so that <code class="expression">space.vars.SITENAME</code> can track the integration status of each item:

 | **Property Name** | **Type** |
 |-------------------|----------|